Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/domain-services.md

 Let’s go back to the example of the `Ticket` aggregate.

-Recall that the assigned agent has a limited time frame in which to propose a solution to the customer.
+- Recall that the assigned agent has a limited time frame in which to propose a solution to the customer.
-The time frame depends not only on the ticket’s data (its priority and escalation status),
+- The time frame depends not only on the ticket’s data (its priority and escalation status),
-But also on the agent’s department policy regarding the SLAs for each priority and the agent’s work schedule (shifts),
+- But also on the agent’s department policy,
+  Regarding the SLAs for each priority and the agent’s work schedule (shifts),
   We can’t expect the agent to respond during off-hours.

 The response time frame calculation logic requires information from multiple sources:
 The ticket, the assigned agent’s department, and the work schedule.